axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

    -  Export all CMS entries of Portal Style to excel file
    -  Add translation of new language for all CMS entries
    -  Import file excel back, then redeploy Portal Style
-   -  This is sample how to add new Spanish to portal
+   -  This is sample how to add new Spanish to Portal

       |add-new-language|